Dogs and

 Why are dogs used in biomedical research?

-Dogs are used in biomedical research because they have certain similarities with humans which are not present in other animals.
+Dogs are used in biomedical research because they have certain similarities with humans – for example in their genetics, anatomy and physiology – which are not present in almost all other animals.
+The use of dogs in research serves to benefit not only human health, but also that of dogs themselves.

 EU legislation does not allow experimentation on any animal if there is an effective non-animal method available and, dogs are only used when other animal models will not achieve meaningful results.
 This means they are used in only a very small percentage of procedures.
 Across the EU more than 90% of animal research is done on mice, rats and fish rather than large animals.

-While EU legislation has some of the strictest requirements in the world for the care and use of laboratory animals it also has additional emphasis on the care and use of dogs.
-It means that research with dogs is only justified when there are no alternative methods, where the potential benefits are compelling, when it is scientifically, legally and ethically justified, and welfare standards can be met.
+The EU has some of the strictest requirements in the world for the care and use of laboratory animals, and it emphasises that research with dogs is only justified when there are no alternative methods, where the potential benefits are compelling, when it is scientifically, legally and ethically justified, and welfare standards can be met.

 The most recent figures for animal use in scientific research in EU member states, showed that dogs accounted for around 0.1% of the total (8,709 dogs out of 8,385,397 animals).